kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).

-While `PersistentVolumeClaims` allow a user to consume abstract storage resources, it is common that users need `PersistentVolumes` with varying properties, such as performance, for different problems.
-Cluster administrators need to be able to offer a variety of `PersistentVolumes` that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
+While persistent volume claims allow a user to consume abstract storage resources, it is common that users need persistent volumes with varying properties, such as performance, for different use cases.
+Cluster administrators need to be able to offer a variety of persistent volumes that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
 For these needs there is the `StorageClass` resource.